rickwporter/openapi-spec-tools/README.md

 However, if you generating code for unused operations causes unnecessary churn in the code that provides little value.

 All this said, the allow/remove operations provide a means to trim your OpenAPI specification to be targetted for your specific need.
 When operations are removed, all the models that a no longer needed are also removed.

+## client.mk

+The `client.mk` file is an example of a `Makefile` to invoke the [OpenAPI generator](https://github.com/OpenAPITools/openapi-generator) via a container.
+The file can be copied/modified to be invoked with an OpenAPI specfication (other than `openapi.yaml`) and a real package name.
+For a more complete list of generator options, look at the [OpenAPI generator usage documentation](https://openapi-generator.tech/docs/usage#generate).